stape-io/contactout-lookup-server/README.md

 ## Open Source

-The **Contactout Lookup Variable by Stape** is developed and maintained by the [Stape Team](https://stape.io/) under the Apache 2.0 license.
+The **ContactOut Lookup Variable by Stape** is developed and maintained by the [Stape Team](https://stape.io/) under the Apache 2.0 license.